JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/machine_vision.md

 youtubeId: LHq4ZA2lGxQ
 ---

-The goal of this exercise is to learn how to use vision to assist industrial robot by detecting known objects and unknown obstcles.
+The goal of this exercise is to learn how to use vision to assist industrial robot by detecting known objects and unknown obstacles.
 You will need to complete pick and place task using a robot arm and vacuum gripper.
 Two kinect camera, one fixed to the world and another one fixed to the robot end effector, will be provided.
 The shape, size and color of the objects are known, but the pose of them and the situation of obstacles in surrounding environment need to be found using two cameras.

 {% include gallery caption="Gallery." %}